nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: Complex input validation as multiple index must be enforced within the command and alongside the existing `Appointments`.
 The maximum number of `Appointments` to edit must also be enforced.
 #### Delete Appointment Command

 Step 1.
-When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager##execute(commandText)` is called.
-The command `String` is logged and then passed to `AddressBookParser##parseCommand(userInput)` which parses the command.
+When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager::execute(commandText)` is called.
+The command `String` is logged and then passed to `AddressBookParser::parseCommand(userInput)` which parses the command.

 Step 2.
-If the user input matches the format for the command word for the `DeleteAppointmentCommand`, `AddressBookParser` will create an `DeleteAppointmentCommandParser` and will call the `DeleteAppointmentCommandParser##parse(args)` to parse the command.
+If the user input matches the format for the command word for the `DeleteAppointmentCommand`, `AddressBookParser` will create an `DeleteAppointmentCommandParser` and will call the `DeleteAppointmentCommandParser::parse(args)` to parse the command.

 Step 3.
 Validation for the user input is performed, such as validating the client's `Index` and the appointment's `Index`.

 Step 4.
 If the user input is valid, a new `DeleteAppointmentCommand` object is created and returned to the `LogicManager`.

-Step 5. `LogicManager` will call `DeleteAppointmentCommand##execute(model)` method.
+Step 5. `LogicManager` will call `DeleteAppointmentCommand::execute(model)` method.
 Further validation is performed, such as checking whether an `Appointment` exists to be deleted.

 Step 6.
 If the command is valid, the `remove` method of the `MaximumSortedList` containing the client's `Appointments` is called, which will update the `Person` and `Model`.